grpc/proposal/NODEJS-CLIENT-INTERCEPTORS.md

  */
 MethodDescriptor(name, path, method_type, serialize, deserialize)
 ```

+*Do not modify the `options.method_descriptor` object, it is not used by the underlying gRPC code and will only affect
+downstream interceptors*

 A `caller` object is a POJO implementing zero or more outbound interceptor methods: